-Meter: 6.4 cm (2.5 in.) arc, 1 mA rugged analog meter
+Meter: 6.5 cm (2.5 in.) arc, 1 mA rugged analog meter

-Calibration Controls: Located underneath the calibration cover on the front panel, these switches allow adjustment of the $\times 1$ , $\times 10$ , and $\times 100$ ranges.
+Calibration Controls: Located underneath the calibration cover on the front panel, these switches allow adjustment of the high voltage (HV) and the $\times 1$, $\times 10$, and $\times 100$ ranges.

-Audio: Speaker emits a click-per-radiation event.
-The sound level is typically 70 dB at 60.1 cm (2 ft) and can be turned off by placing the selector switch in the QUIET position.
-The audio speaker also emits a steady tone when the battery level drops, indicating the need for battery replacement.
+Audio: Speaker emits clicks-per-radiation event.
+The sound level is typically 70 dB at 0.61 m (2 ft) and can be turned off by placing the selector switch in the QUIET position.
+The audio speaker also emits a steady tone when the level of radiation exceeds the alarm set point or when the battery level drops, indicating the need for battery replacement.